Find Schools

 • FBI Investigator

 In 2016, there was an estimated number of 110,900 jobs in the United States for Detective or Criminal Investigator.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Detective or Criminal Investigator by 2026.
-Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.
+The BLS estimates 7,500 yearly job openings in this field.

 undefined